Granularly update a managed cluster using the ClusterUpdatePlan object

 The status is not populated for the ClusterUpdatePlan objects that have not been started by adding the commence: true flag to the first object step.
 Therefore, always start updating the object from the first step.

-5. Optional.
+6. Optional.
 Available since Container Cloud 2.28.0 (Cluster releases 17.3.0 and 16.3.0).
-Add or remove update groups of worker nodes on the fly, unless the group update has already been scheduled.
+Add or remove update groups of worker nodes on the fly, unless the update of the group that is being removed has already been scheduled, or if a newly set group will have an index that is lower or equal to another group that is already scheduled.
 These changes are reflected in ClusterUpdatePlan.

-You can also reassign a machine to a different update group while the cluster is being updated, but only if the new update group has not finished updating yet.
+You can also reassign a machine to a different update group while the cluster is being updated, but only if the new update group has an index higher than the index of the last scheduled worker update group.
 Disabled machines are considered as updated immediately.

 Note